UltimateTournament/TangiaUnitySDK/README.md

             foreach (var evt in resp.Events)
             {
                 Debug.Log("we got an event: " + evt.ToString());
-                // TODO: check if we can process it right now and process it
+                // TODO: check if the game can handle this interaction event right now and process it
-                //   e.g. by spawning a new item depending on `evt.InteractionID` if (true)
+                //   e.g. by spawning a new item depending on `evt.InteractionID` var couldHandleEvent = true;
+                if (couldHandleEvent)
                     yield return api.AckEvent(evt.EventID);
                 else
                     yield return api.RejectEvent(evt.EventID, "the reason why we rejected");